 - Preliminary preparations ensuring your stay is the best it can be

 * Please note that transportation is our main cost item because :

-- for safety reasons in particular, we have to keep the boat with us throughout the trek, which prolongs all the rental period and therefore the cost;
+- for safety reasons in particular, we are obliged to keep the boats with us throughout the trek, which lengthens the rental period and therefore the cost;

-- the canoe trips on the river Lalindu are also very expensive.
+- canoe trips on the Lalindu river are also very expensive.

 - Monitoring and evaluation of the results and impact of the missions

 - Administrative processing of volunteer registrations

 The donation to the conservation program will partially finance: